geanum/SpotifyMusicVisualization/README.md

 ## Current Issues

-- ``` 504 Gateway Error ``` : Usually caused by Spotify's servers take too long to respond and/or a shoddy internet connection
+- ``` 504 Gateway Error ``` : Usually caused by Spotify's servers take too long to respond and/or a shoddy internet connection.
+Try the action again or refresh the page.
 - Things stop working and/or constant 504 error: Authentication token expired.
 Fix by just going back to home page and relogging
 - Currently, the Song Visualization incorporates song segment data that is above a certain confidence threshold (95%).
 This causes some portions of songs to look misrepresentative of how they actually sound.